Try Hubstaff for 14 days

 Employers can decide whether they want a position to be hourly or salaried.
 There are advantages and disadvantages for the company, too.

-For an employer, the predictable paychecks are also a big advantage.
+For an employer, predictable paychecks are also a significant advantage.
 Salaried team members put in as many hours as they must to meet their performance goals, and if that takes more than 40 hours, the company doesn’t have to pay extra for those overtime hours.

-In other words, the business agrees to pay their team members a salary based on expected results, not necessarily on expected hours.
-If the job is well structured, it should take about 40 hours per week to meet those goals.
+In other words, the business agrees to pay its team members a salary based on expected results, not necessarily on expected hours.
+If the job is well structured, meeting those goals should take about 40 hours per week.

 The main disadvantage for employers is that some team members may take advantage of their salaried positions by working far fewer hours than you expect.
 This puts performance goals at risk, and you will be stuck paying their full salary until performance improves or you take other disciplinary action.

-For the person receiving a salary, the biggest advantage is consistency.
-You know exactly how much your paycheck will be every time.
-This makes financial planning simpler, and many people find it more comfortable than hourly paychecks.
-It even makes filing state and local taxes a little easier.
+For the person receiving a salary, the most significant advantage is consistency.
+You know exactly how much your paycheck will be every time, simplifying financial planning and filing state and local taxes.

 Some people also feel that salaried positions hold more status or prestige than hourly work.

-The biggest disadvantage of a salary is that you can’t make extra money by working more hours.
-In fact, salaried employees usually work between 40 and 50 hours each week, and they aren’t paid for any hours over the standard 40-hour workweek.
+The most significant disadvantage of a salary is that you can’t make extra money by working more hours.
+Salaried employees usually work between 40 and 50 hours each week and aren’t paid for any hours over the standard 40-hour workweek.

-Employers like per-hour pay structures for all kinds of positions, but especially positions with variable schedules.
-If you have a team member who is paid by the hour, you know that you’re only going to pay them when they’re actually working and creating value for your company.
+Employers like per-hour pay structures for all kinds of positions, but especially jobs with variable schedules.
+If you have a team member who is paid by the hour, you know you will only pay them when working and creating value for your company.